How Long Does a Camp Lejeune Water Case Take?

 —United States District Court

-Remember, the lawsuit is against the federal government, and it is completely separate from the VA.
+Remember, these lawsuits are filed against the federal government and are completely separate from the VA.

-As of September 2023, it has not yet been decided how Camp Lejeune lawsuits will be processed.
-With tens of thousands of cases expected to flood one court, most experts agree they will need to be batch-processed in some manner.
+As of April 2024, it has not yet been decided how Camp Lejeune lawsuits will be processed.
+That said, with tens of thousands of cases expected to flood one court, most experts agree they will need to be batch-processed in some manner.

 Working with a lawyer can ensure your Camp Lejeune settlement timeline is as short as possible.

-The Camp Lejeune Justice Act allows those who qualify to file lawsuits for Camp Lejeune water contamination 2 years after the bill was passed in August 2022.
+The Camp Lejeune Justice Act allows those who qualify to file lawsuits for Camp Lejeune water contamination within a two-year window following the bill’s passage in August 2022.

 Will All Camp Lejeune Cases Be Offered Settlements?

 It remains to be seen whether every Camp Lejeune case will reach a settlement.
-If a settlement offer is not made, a Camp Lejeune lawyer can argue the case in court to retrieve a payout.
+However, if a settlement offer is not made, a Camp Lejeune lawyer can argue the case in court and pursue compensation from a trial verdict.

-Not every settlement offer will be the same due to many factors (including what illnesses or injuries the victim developed, the severity, and their medical expenses).
+Additionally, not every settlement offer will be the same due to many factors.
+This includes which illnesses or injuries the victim developed and their related medical expenses.

-No Camp Lejeune lawsuits have been settled yet.
-When the time comes, Camp Lejeune lawsuit settlement amounts will likely be determined in several ways.
+At this time, no Camp Lejeune lawsuits have been settled, so there’s no way to know for certain just yet.
+With that in mind, Camp Lejeune lawsuit settlement amounts will likely be determined in several ways.

 Settlement Formulas

-Government lawyers are likely to come up with a matrix formula that helps determine Camp Lejeune settlement amounts by placing each case into a specific category or tier.
+Government lawyers will likely develop a matrix formula that helps determine Camp Lejeune settlement amounts by placing each case into a specific category or tier.

-For example, the Elective Option categorizes illnesses into 2 tiers:
+For example, the government’s voluntary Elective Option categorizes illnesses into 2 tiers for eligible victims.

-Claims involving wrongful death would receive an additional $100,000.
+Additionally, claims involving wrongful death would receive an extra $100,000.

-While the government suggests that this will speed up the Camp Lejeune payout timeline, many fear this is yet another example of victims being denied the compensation they deserve.
+The government suggests that this will speed up the Camp Lejeune payout timeline.
+However, many fear this is another example of victims being denied the compensation they deserve.

-Your Camp Lejeune claim may be worth significantly more than the settlement offers in the Elective Option.
+Your Camp Lejeune claim may be worth significantly more than the settlement offers in the EO.
 Therefore, getting an opinion from a skilled Camp Lejeune lawyer may be in your best interest.

 Individual Case Factors